PoojaryKeerthan/ChatApp/README.md

 ## 🌟 Overview

-ChatApp Backend is a robust, scalable real-time chat application server built with **Spring Boot** and **WebSocket** technology.
-It provides seamless real-time messaging capabilities with MongoDB Atlas for data persistence and cloud deployment support.
+ChatApp Backend is a robust, scalable real-time chat application server built with Spring Boot and WebSocket technology.
+It provides seamless real-time messaging capabilities with MongoDB Atlas for data persistence, Docker for containerization, and cloud deployment support.

 ### ✨ Key Highlights